django/deps/draft/javascript-tests.rst

 Native JavaScript Testing Framework
 -----------------------------------

+A native JavaScript test framework is one that can be run without any Python code, either in the browser or from the command line.

 The JavaScript code can be tested independently of the Python code.
 Therefore, the JavaScript and Python tests do not need to be intertwined.